 17. Discount Modal

 For ecommerce sites, one of the most effective types of modals is the discount modal.
 Users are already there to buy.
 Accepting a discount is a no-brainer.
+This 110-point ecommerce conversion optimization checklist is getting better by the minute, right?

 18. Live Chat